MikeStall/DataTable/README.md

 ##C# project for reading and writing CSVs

+Fast streaming CSV parser.
 Libraries for easy reading, writing, and manipulation of CSV files.
 Is able to handle:

+* CSV file format corner cases including escaped values, newlines, and error recovery
-* Linq
+* Linq and binding CSV rows directly to .NET objects
 * Creating tables from `IEnumerable<T>`
-* Dictionaries
 * In-memory mutable tables
 * Streaming through large tables.
+* Dictionaries
+* 2D-Dictionary support and converting to CSVs.
+Great for sparse-arrays.

 It's an easier data table than `System.Data.DataTable`.